varnish/zipnish/README.md

 ## Solution Steps ##

 1. Install ZipKin and have it up and running
-2. Install Scribe and have it up and running
-3. Feed false data to Scribe, to see if Scribe SpanReciever inside ZipKin picks up data from Scribe.
+2. Feed false data to mysqlite database.
-4. On validationing above 3 steps.
-Replace false data generation layer with python varnish logger.
+3. Replace false data generation layer with python varnish logger.

 ## Tracking Micro-Services via Varnish Cache ##